Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Failures proximate cause of the purge

-It this catalogue of failures, and the growing criticism from other Saudi Princes which they have doubtless provoked, which is what almost certainly lies behind the purge.
-Confronted by growing criticism and failure Muhammad bin Salman has gone for broke, by trying to head off resistance and secure for himself the succession by launching his purge before he becomes the victim of a purge himself.
+It is this catalogue of failure, and the growing criticism from other Saudi Princes which it has doubtless provoked, which is what almost certainly lies behind the purge.

+Confronted by growing criticism and unnerved by his own failures, Muhammad bin Salman has gone for broke, trying to head off resistance and secure for himself the succession to the throne by launching a purge before he becomes the victim of a purge himself.

 In my opinion the person who has best captured the quality of all this is the former British diplomat Alistair Crooke, who has emerged as one of the most insightful commentators of the affairs of the region